nhecht/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-overview.md

 ---
-title: Decision Management Overview
+title: Decision Management blueprints
 description: Deliver personalized offers across customer journeys.
 solution: Experience Platform, Journey Optimizer
 exl-id: 1bc9335c-5321-4d0c-939e-4f402e2e8f51
 ---
-# Journey Optimizer - Decision Management Overview
+# Journey Optimizer - Decision Management blueprints

-To learn more about Decision Management refer to the product documentation [HERE](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/starting-offer-decisioning.html)
+To learn more about Decision Management refer to the [product documentation](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/starting-offer-decisioning.html)

 Adobe Decision Management is a service provided as part of Adobe Journey Optimizer.
 This blueprint outlines the use cases and technical capabilities of the application and provides a deep dive into the various architectural components and considerations that make up Decision Management.